 The same goes for beer and wine, perhaps even more than any other food or drink.
 In the past, if I’d known that I was going to partake in the drinking of liquor several hours beforehand, I would down another Prilosec pill and have an extra supply of Tums on standby, and still will probably get excruciating heartburn.

 I’ve Had a Couple of Significant Others Who Were Alcoholics

 Because of the slim chance that these ex-girlfriends happen to be reading this, plus out of respect of keeping their personal business personal, I will not divulge the identity of these women.

 I can tell you that their alcoholism affected them in their everyday lives in different ways.

 One woman (at a time when I still engaged in premarital sex) was completely unable to be affectionate or intimate without first being blitzed out of her gourd.
-She would have to almost always have a glass of wine attached to her hand and order both glasses and bottles of wine when we dined at restaurants morning, noon and night.
+She would have to almost always have a glass of wine attached to her hand, as well as purchased both flutes and bottles of wine when we dined at restaurants morning, noon and night.
 Any time when she had to refrain from alcohol for an extended amount of time (such as driving on a long road trip), she would become a frazzled mess and would quickly need to “refill” when we got to our destination.